 Most parents follow the recommended vaccination schedule set by the Centers for Disease Control and Prevention (CDC).
 The schedule recommends when children and teens should receive each vaccine.

 There is no convincing evidence that vaccines are harmful to children.
 If you have questions about the safety of vaccines, make sure the vaccine information comes from a credible source.
-Better yet, consult with your doctor to get the facts.
+Better yet, bring it up with your primary care physician to get the facts.

 While childhood vaccines are safe and effective, some parents refuse, delay or are hesitant to vaccinate their children.
 Their reasons vary, including religious reasons, personal beliefs and a desire for more information from health care providers.